Companies that use Posthog Heatmaps

 All user experience and session recording Posthog Heatmaps

-Posthog Heatmaps We detected 5,290 customers using Posthog Heatmaps.
-The most common industry is Software Development (24%) and the most common company size is 11-50 employees (39%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Posthog Heatmaps We detected 5,898 companies using Posthog Heatmaps and 9 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (23%) and the most common company size is 11-50 employees (40%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login